Prad-v/audit-service/frontend/README.md

-# Audit Log Framework - Frontend
+# Incident Manager - Frontend

 A modern React application for managing and viewing audit logs, built with Vite, TypeScript, and Tailwind CSS.